alttch/eva3/doc/lm/ext.rst

 * **__config__help__**  module configuration help (on load)
 * **__functions__**     exported functions
 * **__help__** should contain the extended description and operation manual.
-  May be in any variable format and use restructured text directives for the formatting.
+  May be in any variable format and use restructured text directives for formatting.

 Configuration variable